 Dry powder extinguishers are are multipurpose, but are usually used on flammable liquid fires because of their high fire ratings.
 Although the high rating means they achieve good class A ratings, this should be weighed against the mess they make, potential damage to electrical equipment, and extensive clean up.

 How dry powder fire extinguishers work: Dry powder fire extinguishers do not remove heat from the fire, they interrupt the combustion process.
 They may also encrust the fuel and starve it of oxygen.

 Not suitable for: deep fat fires, gas fires

 Colour Bar: Yellow

 Suitable for: Class A / Class F

 Wet Chemical Extinguishers are specially developed for fires involving cooking oil and animal fat (Class F).

-How Wet Chemical Fire Extinguisher work: They cool the fire down and create a foam barrier between fuel and oxygen.
+How Wet Chemical Fire Extinguishers work: They create a physical barrier between fuel and oxygen.